 When this is the right job for AI

 AI is strong at structuring the memo, naming the role each tier plays, and pulling pricing-psychology language (“anchor,” “decoy,” “tier compression”) into a working draft.
-It is weak at telling you what the market will actually pay — that is a function of your buyer interviews, win/loss data, and competitor benchmarks.
+It is weak at telling you what the market will actually pay.
+That is a function of your buyer interviews, win/loss data, and competitor benchmarks.
 Hand the model your data; let it shape the argument.
-Do not let it invent the willingness-to-pay numbers.
+Do not let it invent the WTP numbers.

 What to feed the AI

-• One willingness-to-pay data point per segment (from interviews, not guesses)
+- One WTP data point per segment (from interviews or a Van Westendorp band, not guesses)

 Copy-ready prompt